joy0520/MovieViewer/README.md

 The following **additional** features are implemented:

-* [ ] List anything else that you can get done to improve the app functionality!
+* [X] 1 hour try to make the list remain the same position after roattion or other configuration changed, but failed.

 ## Video Walkthrough